Kazakuri/commission.tenka.dev/content/artwork/2020-02-08-bonyuu-cheese-no-natsu/index.md

 pixiv_id = "12429243"
 +++

-Since Valentine's day was closing in, I wanted to see Tenka-chan showing off a bit of her dere side.
-For this request, I ended up going back to Bonyuu Cheese no Natsu because their art really is incredible and I thought that they could create an adorable lovey-dovey version of Tenka.
-Naturally it ended up being even better than I could have ever imagined.
+Since Valentine's day is closing in, I wanted to see Tenka-chan showing off a bit of her dere side.
+For this request, I ended up going back to Natsu because their art really is incredible and I was certain they would create an adorable lovey-dovey version of Tenka.
+It ended up being even better than I could have ever imagined, and I’m so happy that went back to them for a second request.
+Next time, I’ll request an illustration of Illya, since I know just how much Natsu loves her.

 {% request() %}
 Bonyuu Cheese no Natsu Sensei, I'll be in your care again!
 This time I'd like to ask you to draw Tenka Adachi from Shoujo Ramune again.